 This API Fortress Helper utility allows you to access files via an API.

-Place the package in a machine that has access to the databases that you wish to use, and which could be reached by API Fortress via HTTP.
+Place the package in a machine that has access to the files that you wish to use, and could be reached by API Fortress as well via HTTP.

 If you are using an on-premises deployment and would like to set up single sign-on (SAML 2,.0) follow the below instructions.

 Whether you’re using a docker-compose or a Kubernetes deployment, introduce the following environment variable:

 The provided “saml/saml.properties” file contains all the configuration keys necessary to the SAML functionality.

 onelogin.saml2.sp.assertion_consumer_service.url: where the response from idp is returned after an authentication request

 Onelogin.saml2.sp.single_logout_service.url: where the response from idp is returned after logout request